 “Measuring and evaluating, this is part of the aspect that has been included in the proposal in

-every activity, it means what achievements should be obtained in each project, so that we as managers of the project, must have points of achievement, output that can be achieved as planned in the proposal.
+Every activity means what achievements should be obtained in each project, so that we, as managers of the project, must have points of achievement, outputs that can be achieved as planned in the proposal.
 It means a social project, a project should not stop only when the project is finished, and that's it.
 It shouldn't be like that, the project should be followed up periodically, or as planned a few years later, and again, measurement, evaluation, monitoring, regarding the output - is it in accordance with what we plan at the time or before carrying out the project…” (S1)

-“We use questionnaire, pre-questionnaire and post-questionnaire, pre-test questions, and before we give the interventions and education, we share the pre-test about a week or the days before,
+“We use questionnaires, pre-questionnaires and post-questionnaires, pre-test questions, and before we give the interventions and education, we share the pre-test about a week or a few days before,

 and so they will fill the form by paper or by Google Form, and then after the intervention and education, we will give the post-test.
 The post-test is the same as the previous one.
 We give it a week

-after or days after, so we can see the differences of knowledge in this targeted [group].”
+after or a day after, so we can see the differences in knowledge in this targeted [group].”
 (S2)

-“We have pre-test, pre-test, and post-test to our target audience.
+“We have pre-test, pre-test, and post-test for our target audience.
 For example, when they go to a coffee shop, do they understand or not?
 How did they start?
 How did they get involved?
 Even the

 pre-test and post-test are sometimes not only related to the questionnaires, but we also do interviews.”